HyperKids/ilios-dark-mode/README.md

 Automatic install is available for Stylus and Arc Boosts.

 - **Stylus:** [You can use the userstyle for a faster install and automatic updates](https://raw.githubusercontent.com/HyperKids/ilios-dark-mode/refs/heads/main/index.user.css).
-After opening the file, set "Custom included sites" to `*://curriculum.ucsf.edu/*`, and then click "Install style".
+After opening the file, click "Install style".
 - **Arc Boosts:** If you use the Arc browser, [you can use the pre-made boost for a one-click install](https://arc.net/boost/8157134F-66F1-4827-A5A5-9930AE1A76BB).

 ### Manual Install Instructions